piotay/pfb2025/unix.md

 __Monitor a Growing File for a Pattern__

 Pipe the output of `tail -f` (which monitors a growing file and prints out the new lines) to `grep`.
-For example, this will monitor the `/var/log/syslog`file for the appearance of e-mails addressed to 'mzhang':
+For example, this will monitor the `/var/log/syslog`file for the appearance of e-mails addressed to 'frankturner':

 ```
-(~) 70% tail -f /var/log/syslog | grep dbrown
+(~) 70% tail -f /var/log/syslog | grep frankturner
 ```

 <div style="page-break-after: always;"></div>